PrateekKumarSingh/ProjectOxford/README.md

 iex (new-object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/PrateekKumarSingh/PSCognitiveService/master/Install.ps1')
 ```

-## Subscription
+## 2. Subscribe
+Microsoft Cognitive services are offered and subscribed through the <a href ='https://portal.azure.com'>Azure Portal</a> to achieve that -

+- **Create cognitive service accounts** in azure portal.
+- **Obtain subscription keys**
-Microsoft Cognitive services are offered through the <a href ='https://portal.azure.com'>Azure Portal</a> You need to create cognitive service accounts and obtain subscription keys and set $Env variables, which are consumed by the module cmdlets to make REST API call's.
+- **Set $Env variables** locally, which would consumed by the module cmdlets to make REST API call's.

-Before, you loose me here - This module includes a cmdlet to do that for you in an automated approach.
+Personally, going to azure portal and obtaining subscription keys is a turn down for me.

+But, ```New-CognitiveServiceAccount```cmdlet that is included in this module to create Azure cognitive service accounts/subscription from your console.

-For example, if you want to use the ```Search-Web``` cmdlet that utlizes ```Bing Search``` capabilities you need to subscribe to Cognitive Service account of type: ```Bing.Search.v7```
+Example, if you want to use the ```Search-Web``` cmdlet that utlizes ```Bing Search``` capabilities, you need to subscribe to Cognitive Service account of type: ```Bing.Search.v7```, just run the below cmdlet.

 ```PowerShell
 New-CognitiveServiceAccount -AccountType Bing.Search.v7